lostinpatterns/objective-c-style-guide/README.md

 This will prevent [possible and sometimes prolific crashes](http://cocoasamurai.blogspot.com/2011/04/singletons-your-doing-them-wrong.html).

 ## Categories

+Categories should be create for specific functionality rather than including all extensions to a Class in the same category.
+If you need private methods for a category, then create a category using the same name, but appended with `+Private`, eg `@interface NSDate (TimeExtensions+Private)`.

 Any methods added in a named category should use a the namespace as a prefix to them.